-While Visa, MasterCard and Discover have their own table of merchant levels, if you compare them, you will note that Visa, MasterCard and Discover have gotten together and decided to use the same criteria for determining merchant levels.
-So, if the only credit cards you accept as a merchant are Visa, MasterCard and/or Discover, you only need to reference the Visa tables as their merchant level criteria are all the same.
+While Visa, MasterCard, and Discover have their own table of merchant levels, if you compare them, you will note that Visa, MasterCard, and Discover have gotten together and decided to use the same criteria for determining merchant levels.
+So, if the only credit cards you accept as a merchant are Visa, MasterCard, and/or Discover, you only need to reference the Visa tables as their merchant level criteria are all the same.

 But for those merchants that accept American Express and/or JCB in addition to the other card brands, do not fret.
 The card brands have made things easy for you as well.
-If you are a given merchant level for any other card brand, you are that merchant level for every card brand.
+If you are a given merchant level for any other card brand, you are at that merchant level for every card brand.

 The following are the 4 levels of PCI compliance:

 Level 1: Merchants processing over 6 million card transactions per year.

 Level 2: Merchants processing 1 to 6 million transactions per year.

 Level 3: Merchants handling 20,000 to 1 million transactions per year.

 Level 4: Merchants handling fewer than 20,000 transactions per year.

 Before you declare there's nothing to fret about and that you're not putting your customers' payment card data at risk because you're a small business, consider the following statistics: